Jab11n/tweetof/README.md

 flask run --port 8000 --debug
 ```
 > [!NOTE]
 > Use port 8000, 8001, 3000, or 5173 when testing locally because those ports on localhost are whitelisted by the wasteof.money API.
+When visiting in your browser, you must visit `localhost` as `127.0.0.1` and similar are not whitelisted in the wasteof.money API.